 Men have a complicated relationship with dancing.
 We don’t talk about it with our buddies.
 We don’t admit that we like it.
 On a Saturday night, we would never guzzle our beers, wolf down burgers, and then say with a rush of excitement, “Hey guys.
 I know.
 Whattya say we all go dancing!!!”
 It just doesn’t happen.
-It’s like drinking piña coladas, reading Us Weekly, watching Sex and the City, or using the word “treat.”
-Likable things that you’re not allowed to like.
+It’s like drinking piña coladas, reading Us Weekly, watching Sex and the City reruns, or using the word “treat.”
+Fun things that guys are not supposed to like.

-There’s more at stake than your ego, your dignity, and impressing your fiancée.
+There’s more at stake than your ego, your dignity, and your ability to impress your fiancée.
 The first dance establishes the tone of your party.
 It’s a statement.
 Once the cocktails and appetizers are over, your reception is at a crossroads.
 Subdued or upbeat?
 Mellow or festive?
-Everyone looks at the empty dance floor and wonders... what kind of party will this become?
+Everyone looks at the empty dance floor and wonders… what kind of party will this become?

 It’s a big moment.
-It’s the moment.
-10 ways to not screw it up:
+Here are 10 ways to not screw it up:

 You know how most weddings have a first dance that’s slow and sentimental?
 Not yours.
-Ditch it.
 Instead, go with something unexpected and invigorating.
-For the first dance at his own wedding, someone at The Plunge headquarters did a merengue.
+For the first dance at his own wedding, one Plunge staffer did a merengue.
 It was surprising and fun and bursting with energy.
 When the band invited everyone up the guests leapt from their seats—young and old.
 Everyone spilled onto the dance floor and it was on.
 Don’t get boxed in by a clumsy foxtrot.
-Yes, that’s tradition.
-But it was also tradition that you couldn’t boff your fiancée until the wedding night.
-How’d that work out for you?

 Dance lessons?
 Really?
-Six reasons to do it: 1) You’re less likely to humiliate yourself; 2) You score “giving-a-damn” points with your fiancée; 3) You’ll have more confidence when you dance at future weddings; 4) It’s actually fun; 5) It’s a rare wedding-planning-activity that’s structured to bring you together, not pull you apart; and 6) It’s the only time in your life when you can take “dance lessons” without getting weird looks from buddies or co-workers.
+Five reasons to do it: 1) You’re less likely to humiliate yourself; 2) You score points with your fiancée; 3) You’ll have more confidence when you dance at future weddings; 4) It’s actually fun; and 5) It’s a rare wedding-planning-activity that’s structured to bring you together, not pull you apart.

 If you decide to ignore our advice and go with a weepy-song?
 Fine.
 That can still work.
 But if you pick a song with extra cheese, The Plunge reserves the right to film your dance and use the footage as blackmail.
 Never pick “Wind Beneath My Wings,” “I Will Always Love You,” or “Lady in Red.”
 For a full list of cheesy songs, refer to our must-read Do Not Play List that you can simply print out and give your DJ or band.